- 8 ounces Kale

 - 0.25 teaspoon Ground Black Pepper

-Juicy citrus fruit and dark leafy green kale salad!
+Juicy and vibrant citrus chickpea and kale salad!

-Growing up in Florida, it seemed like it was citrus season year round.
+Growing up in Florida, it seemed like it is citrus season year round.

 Now that I am more aware of the produce seasons, I truly enjoy walking around the grocery store and building my meals around the freshest ingredients.

-So naturally, with the winter months upon us, enter Kale Citrus Salad!
-And because no salad is complete without a bomb dressing, enter creamy tahini dressing!
+And because no salad is complete without a flavorful dressing, I paired this with a citrus and creamy tahini dressing!

 Tahini is made from sesame seeds and very versatile.
 I’ve added it to smoothies, hot chocolate, or to spread on toast.